OpenID Connect Authorization Code flow for upfront permissions¶

 When using the OIDC authorization code flow for authenticating payments, cards or accounts the permission needs to be registered upfront.
 This requires you to go through some extra steps before you can start with the OIDC authorization code flow.

-- Get the BankID with Biometrics OIDC configuration
+- 4. Get the BankID with biometrics OIDC configuration

-- When reaching this point, continue with the steps in the OIDC authorization code flow
+- 7. Execute the OIDC authorization code flow

 scope available.